ordermentum/greenfield/README.md

 * Perform work in a feature branch.
 * Make pull requests to `develop`
 * Never push into `develop` or `master` branch.
-* Update your `develop` and do a interactive rebase before pushing your feature and making a Pull Request
+* Update your `develop` and do a  rebase before pushing your feature and making a Pull Request
 * Resolve potential conflicts while rebasing and before making a Pull Request
 * Delete local and remote feature branches after merging.
 * Before making a Pull Request, make sure your feature branch builds successfully and passes all tests (including code style checks).